khw1031/prompts/workflow/consume_document.workflow.md

 2. Clean the text
 3. Create tags
 4. Rate the content
-5. Create a 5 sentence summary
+5. Create a summary
-6. Create a summary
-7. Extract insights
+6. Extract insights

 ```
                    +-------------------+